magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_fragments-of-a-teaching.md

 developing of mindfulness on the in-breath and the out-breath.
-In this monastery we concentrate our attention on the tip of the nose and develop awareness of the in-breath and out-breath with the mantra word If the meditator wishes to use another word, or simply be mindful of the air moving in and out, this is also fine.
+In this monastery we concentrate our attention on the tip of the nose and develop awareness of the in-breath and out-breath with the mantra word *‘Bud-dho’.* If the meditator wishes to use another word, or simply be mindful of the air moving in and out, this is also fine.
 Adjust the practice to suit yourself.
 The essential factor in the meditation is that the noting or awareness of the breath be kept up in the present moment so that one is mindful of each in-breath and each out-breath just as it occurs.
 While doing walking meditation we try to be constantly mindful of the sensation of the feet touching the ground.

 This practice of meditation must be pursued as continuously as possible in order for it to bear fruit.
 Don’t meditate for a short time one day